 - remind yourself of things to tell tenants at a viewing

 - answer legal, safety and money questions.

 You can also find information and useful contacts, including a tool to create a tenancy agreement, on the mygov.scot website.

 Tenant privacy and General Data Protection Regulations (GDPR)

 Regulations that came into force in 2018 about the sharing of personal information affect landlords who may need to to share their tenant's information with local authorities or tenancy deposit schemes.
 The Scottish Government has a template privacy notice that landlords can give to tenants in order to comply with the regulations.
 You could ask tenants to sign this also to confirm they have received it.

 Almost all private landlords who let properties in Scotland must register with the local authority.
 It is a criminal offence to let out property and not be registered and you could be fined up to £50,000.
 You can register online on the Scottish Landlord Register website or through your local authority.
-There is a 10% discount if you register online and your application is received before 1 December 2018.

 Immigration checks by landlords in England